Robotic-assisted laparoscopic prostatectomy: Kent and Canterbury Hospital

 When do I get my results?

 It takes our pathologists about two weeks to process and examine your prostate.
-If you wish to receive your results before your six week follow-up appointment, please ask your prostate specialist nurse when you are contacted after discharge.
+You will discuss the results with your surgeon at your follow-up appointment.

 Will I need any other treatment?